alimgee/milestone-project2-simon-game/README.md

 This were found on the freecodecamp website https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-simon-game/

 ### Wireframes
-WIreFrames were created using balsamiq tool with license key provided by the Code Institute. https://balsamiq.com/
+WIreFrames were created using balsamiq tool with license key provided by the Code Institute. https://balsamiq.com/ and came be found in the /wireframes folder. https://github.com/alimgee/milestone-project2-simon-game/tree/master/wireframes

 ## Features

 ### Existing Features